-- Member of exactly one VLAN, the Port VLAN (a.k.a.
-Access VLAN), which by default is 1, - accepts untagged frames and C-tagged frames, - discards all frames that are not classified to the Access VLAN, - on egress all frames are transmitted untagged.
+• Member of exactly one VLAN, the Port VLAN (a.k.a.
+Access VLAN), which by default is 1, and C-tagged frames, accepts untagged frames • discards frames that are not classified the VLAN, all Access to • on egress all frames are transmitted untagged.